Key Stage 3 Art

 Students explore and discuss the work of impressionist painters, with a focus on the Dutch painter Vincent Van Gogh; looking at how he used warm and cool colours in his painting and how he combined layers of colour to create movement and texture, through the use of individual brushstrokes.

 This unit is designed to introduce students to the work of other artists: developing each student’s ability to analyse and engage with artwork through verbal and written communication.
-Through looking at the work of sculptor Rafael Gomezbarros, students are shown how to create 3D work using papier mache and sticks, considering proportion and form.
+Through looking at the work of Carlos Amorales, students are shown how to create installation work using paper as their media, Cutting different species of butterflies.

 Students also continue to develop and refine their observational drawing skills and printmaking, building upon their experience from previous projects.